NVIDIA/TensorRT-Model-Optimizer/examples/llm_ptq/README.md

 > *If a GPU OOM error occurs during model quantization despite sufficient memory, setting the --use_seq_device_map flag can help.
 This enforces sequential device mapping, distributing the model across GPUs and utilizing up to 80% of each GPU's memory.*

-> *You can now add `--low_memory_mode` to the command when setting `--export_fmt=hf` to lower the memory requirements of the PTQ process.
+> *You can add `--low_memory_mode` to the command to lower the memory requirements of the PTQ process.
 With this mode, the script will compress model weights to low precision before calibration.
 This mode is only supported for FP8 and NVFP4 with max calibration.*

 #### Deepseek R1